Alex1990/es2015-module-starter/README.md

 # es2015-module-starter
-A boilerplate for developing es2015+ module quickly
+A boilerplate for developing es2015+ web modules quickly